pschool-in/curriculum/templates.md

 <img src="screenshots/06_mcq.png" width="300" >

+The options can be given in a couple of ways.
+And the first entry is always the right option.

+If the options are words or phrases then we separate the options using comma.
+(comma as delimiter)

+If the options are sentences, then we separate the options using new line. (line break as delimiter)

+If we have 'none of the above' or 'all of the above' as options then we don't want to shuffle the options and we expect them to always come as the last option.

+Sometimes, we want to give more than one right option.

+For the above two cases, add astrisk before the right option(s).

 # 7. Right Option

 Very similar to MCQ, but their is no separate question, only instruction.
 Find